gtonra89/Data-Rep-Project/readme.md

 <b>Architecture</b>

-This web application runs in Python 3 using the Flask web micro-framework and uses Rethinkdb as a database.
+This web application runs in Python 3 using the Flask web micro-framework,danjgo and  Rethinkdb as a database.

-Python 3 and Flask were requirements for the project But Rethinkdb was my choice as its a very useful and user friendly database server to work with once it is setup
+Python 3 and Flask were requirements for the project But django & Rethinkdb were my choices as  in rethinkdb its a very useful and user friendly database server to work with once it is setup % django is useful for its template extending  services

 <b>About App</b>